 Weightlifter’s shoulder, also known as distal clavicular osteolysis, is pain arising from the end of the collarbone.
 The bone undergoes swelling and breakdown, leading to pain near the acromioclavicular joint (or AC joint).
 This condition is often confused with other shoulder problems in weightlifters, such as AC joint degeneration or shoulder bursitis.
 So, how do you diagnose and treat the weightlifter’s shoulder?

 Causes of weightlifter’s shoulder

 Typically, distal clavicular osteolysis arises from repetitive overload to the top of the shoulder near the AC joint.
 This overload causes a breakdown of the bone at the tip of the collarbone (clavicle), leading to swelling and pain.
 Classically, we see its condition in weightlifters and bodybuilders.
-However, we also see it in athletes who play a contact sport or lift heavy weights.
+However, we also see it in athletes who play contact or lift heavy weights.
 Occasionally, this condition could be caused by a fall onto the shoulder.

 Typically, a diagnosis of weightlifters shoulder is made by the history and examination.
 In general, pain is worse during and after the gym.
 Usually, chest press and bench press are the most triggering activities.

 Generally, there is tenderness at the tip of the collarbone.
 Often, people feel pain when moving the arm across the body.
-It is essential to rule out other causes such as AC joint degeneration, rotator cuff tendonitis, and cartilage tears in the shoulder.
+It is essential to rule out other causes, such as AC joint degeneration, rotator cuff tendonitis, and cartilage tears in the shoulder.